 - HARD: 11.76 to 12.01km – High, one-sided building preceding impossible 100m tunnel.
 The test is how quickly the GPS location is corrected after the tunnel.

 - EASY: 12.22km to 16.00km – Typical suburban usage – fairly straight road, limited tree cover.
 Some close building, not too high, and some buildings a front-garden’s length away.
 A couple of 90 degree turns.
 Should be easy

 - I don’t particularly want to run through lots of wooded, hilly areas and don’t have that accessible in any case.

 - Lots of frequent 90 degree turns could happen on your routes.
 I have included a few.

 - A limited amount of buildings taller than houses have been included.
 Clearly this is a suburban-cum-rural run rather than urban.
-I might add in a central London route at some point if I get the time.

 - I don’t think there are any overhead power lines

 - Repeatability – I will repeat the test for some devices where their score on the tests seems notably lower than my general experience.
 But I just simply have nowhere near enough time to test for repeatability with 10s of devices, 10s of time.
 TO DO THE TEST PROPERLY ONLY ONE DEVICE CAN BE WORN ON THE OUTER LEFT WRIST.